 Vendors are pushing new releases to customers anywhere from two to four times a year.
-More requirements are now met out-of-the box than ever before.
+More requirements are now met out of the box than ever before.
 Product defects are down sharply.
-And vendors have refined and improved their processes around development, release management, testing, and communication.
+Furthermore, vendors have refined and improved their processes around development, release management, testing and communication.

 Deployments for analytics that aren't linked to your workforce strategy can lead to conflicting priorities and can hold you back from supporting the strategic direction of the enterprise.